-Only in the cases of tri-party repos and structured transactions for which the parties expressly agree to margin separately from the rest of the repos outstanding between them are transaction exposures on individual repos eliminated by separately increasing or decreasing the collateral of each repo (or in the case of open tri-party repos managed by JP Morgan, by changes in the net collateral of the portfolio of tri-party repos).119 In these cases, the changes in the collateral of each repo would be reported as part of the routine end-of-day COLU report linked to the relevant transaction by Table 2, field 1, UTI.
+Only in the cases of tri-party repos, other than those managed by JP Morgan, and individual structured-transactions for-which the parties expressly agree to margin separately from the rest of the repos outstanding between them are transaction exposures on individual repos eliminated by separately increasing or decreasing the collateral of each repo (or in the case of open tri-party repos managed by JP Morgan, by changes in the net collateral of the portfolio of tri-party repos).113 In these exceptional cases, the changes in the collateral of each repo would be reported as part of the routine end-of-day COLU report linked to the relevant transaction by

+Table 2, field 1, UTI.
 This is even though these types of repo have been transacted under the same master agreements as repos being variation margined on a net exposure basis.
 This means that a party which has some repos for which collateral is managed internally and some for which collateral management is delegated to a tri-party agent will be giving variation margin directly to and receiving variation margin directly from other parties at the same time as the triparty agent is taking extra collateral or returning surplus collateral on each of its tri-party repos.
 That would mean, for example, that a portfolio of three tri-party repos (other than with JP Morgan) and 10 other repos would generate up to 14 COLU reports each day; one for each of the three tri-party repo, one for each of the 10 other repos and one for the variation margin of the repos not delegated to the tri-party agent.

-For tri-party repos other than those managed by JP Morgan and structured transactions for which the parties expressly agree to margin separately from other repos under the same master agreement, initial and subsequent reports of these repos should include:
+For tri-party repos other than those managed by JP Morgan and structured-individual transactions for-which the parties expressly agree to margin separately from other repos under the same master agreement, initial and subsequent reports of these repos should include: